Free Updates

 Loan Filtering

-Reading the details of 1,000 or more available loans could easily become a full-time job.
+Reading the details of hundreds of available loans could easily become a full-time job.
 So, Lending Club provides loan filters where investors can choose to look at only those loans that are of interest.
 There are over 30 different criteria to choose from – typical filters are interest rates (presented as loan grades), loan terms (36 or 60 month loans), loan purpose, length of employment, loan size and credit score.
 By utilizing these filters investors can create a more manageable list of loans to consider.

 So how do you know where to start filtering loans?
 You can use one of the third party tools listed below to analyze the loan history or you can start with my simple p2p lending investing strategy.